Electricity sector in the Dominican Republic

 The power sector in the Dominican Republic has traditionally been, and still is, a bottleneck to the country's economic growth.
 A prolonged electricity crisis and ineffective remedial measures have led to a vicious cycle of regular blackouts, high operating costs of the distribution companies, large losses including electricity theft through illegal connections, high retail tariffs to cover these inefficiencies, low bill collection rates, a significant fiscal burden for the government through direct and indirect subsidies, and very high costs for consumers as many of them have to rely on expensive alternative self-generated electricity.
 According to the World Bank, the revitalization of the Dominican economy depends greatly on a sound reform of the sector.

 Electricity supply and demand

 Installed capacity

 Electricity generation in the Dominican Republic is dominated by thermal units fired mostly by imported oil or gas (or liquefied natural gas).
 At the end of 2006, total installed capacity of public utilities was 3,394 MW, of which 86% was fossil fuels and 14% was hydroelectric.
 The detailed share for the different sources is as follows:

+The large coal-fired Punta Catalina power plant has been accused of causing considerable soil, water and pollution, reportedly affecting the health and livelihoods of local residents.